 In its pursuit of innovative intellectual dialogues and educational exchanges, the English Department collaborates closely with other academic programs and interdisciplinary centers in the UWM campus.
 These collaborations allow students to take courses outside the department, study abroad, work with diverse community organizations in Wisconsin, have access to different types of grants/fellowships, and attend events (e.g., talks, conferences, performances) that greatly enrich their college experience in the context of liberal arts education.

 Cultures and Communities is a UWM program office that sponsors undergraduate classes, community partnership grants, faculty research, and special events.
 Its aim is to help integrate the goals of the “Milwaukee Idea” into UWM’s core activities in scholarship, teaching, and community engagement.

 The College of Letters and Science offers a unique, interdisciplinary major and minor in Film Studies.
 The program is founded on a broad, international perspective on media forms, texts, industries and cultures and combines the critical, historical and theoretical analysis of the most significant and globally influential media forms with an emphasis on film, television, the internet, and other areas of popular culture.

 LGBT Studies explores questions about sexuality as well as identity, community, representation, diversity, assimilation, and discrimination that are both academically and socially significant.

-Women’s Studies, established in 1974 as the Office of Women’s Studies, facilitates research and course development about women and gender-related issues, coordinates the interdisciplinary WS undergraduate and graduate instructional program, and works with local, state, and national groups on issues of importance to women.
+Women’s & Gender Studies, established in 1974 as the Office of Women’s Studies, facilitates research and course development about women and gender-related issues, coordinates the interdisciplinary WGS undergraduate and graduate instructional program, and works with local, state, and national groups on issues of importance to women.